Arpita-p-sahoo/Gehna/README.md

-#Gehna is a E-Commerce jwellery site
+#Gehna is a E-Commerce jewelry site
 People can choose the ornaments digitally